mtdxc/libp2p.specs/pubsub/gossipsub/gossipsub-v1.0.md

 ### In the beginning was floodsub

-The initial implementation of the pubsub interface was `floodsub`, which adopts a very simple message propagation strategy - it simply "floods" the network by having every peer broadcast to every other peer they know about in a given topic.
+The initial implementation of the pubsub interface was `floodsub`, which adopts a very simple message propagation传输 strategy - it simply "floods" the network by having every peer broadcast to every other peer they know about in a given topic.